-- An ice pack may be used during the first 48-72 hours to help reduce temporary swelling and discoloration of the skin.
+- An ice pack may be used during the first 48-72 hours to help reduce temporary swelling and discolouration of the skin.

 - Moist heat applied to the face may be helpful if your jaw is sore and you are unable to open your mouth as wide as usual.

-- If bleeding is excessive after you return home of if you experience increased pain after the first 72 hours following surgery, contact your oral surgeon immediately for instructions.
+- If bleeding is excessive after you return home or if you experience increased pain after the first 72 hours following surgery, contact your oral surgeon immediately for instructions.

 - Gently open and close your mouth to help exercise the jaws and restore normal movement.